thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

 Nothing special going on there.
 However, we need to change that.
 In order to tell Angular where to load the component we route to, we need to use a directive called `RouterOutlet`.
-There are different ways to get hold of it, but the easiest is probably to simply import the `ROUTER_DIRECTIVES`, which is simply a predefined list of directives we can add to a component's template like this:
+There are different ways to get hold of it, but the easiest is probably to import the `ROUTER_DIRECTIVES`, which is simply a predefined list of directives we can add to a component's template like this:

 {% highlight js %}
 {% raw %}